|Last Quarterly Update:||2/20/2017|

-Last Quarterly Update:||2/20/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-  Annual global glass and glass product exports are valued at about $75 billion in annual revenue.
-Top exporters include Belgium, China, France, Germany, Japan, and the US.
+Annual global glass and glass product exports are valued at about $75 billion.
+Top exporters include China, France, Germany, Japan, and the US.

-  The US glass and glass product manufacturing industry includes about 1,500 companies with combined annual revenue of $22 billion.
-Key growth drivers include rising demand in the developing world for flat glass, and increasing demand for energy-efficient glass in mature markets.
+The US glass and glass product manufacturing industry includes about 1,500 companies with combined annual revenue of $26 billion.

 Most companies in the industry manufacture products from bulk glass bought from a handful of primary glass manufacturers.
 Production of optical fiber from glass is included in the industry; use of that fiber to produce fiber optic cable is not.

 Demand comes mainly from the construction, auto, bottling, and container industries.
-The profitability of individual companies depends on low-cost operations, because most products are commodities that are bought based on price.
-Large manufacturers have large efficiencies of scale in operations, which is why the industry is so concentrated.
+The profitability of individual companies depends on efficient operations, because most products are commodities that are bought based on price.
+Large manufacturers enjoy significant economies of scale in operations, which is why the industry is so concentrated.
 Small manufacturers can compete effectively by producing specialty products or serving a local market.
-The US industry is highly concentrated: the 50 largest companies account for more ...
+The US industry is highly concentrated: the 50 largest companies account for about 80% of revenue.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options